sg893052/sonic-buildimage/base/autonego_and_link_training.md

 and hence, AN does not guarantee a compatible mode of operation will result in a link being established or maintained.

-- The AN and LT should be configurable individually from the CLI.
+- The AN is disabled by default for the best backward compatibility.
-- The AN defaults to be disabled for the best backward compatibility.
+- The LT is disabled by default for the best backward compatibility.
+- The LT is not available and should be de-activated for the native copper ports. (e.g. Native RJ45)
+- The LT is only available for links greater than or equal to 10G.
+- In the case of 10G optic, the LT is only available if the attached transceiver is with CDR support.
-- The LT defaults to auto mode, the LT will be enabled/disabled as per the configuration in media_settings.json, or being activated for PAM4 links if media_settings.json does not exist.
+- The LT should be de-activated if there is a static configuration available in the media_settings.json
-- The LT should never be activated for the native copper ports (e.g. RJ45)
+- The AN and standalone-link-training should be configurable individually from the CLI.
-- When the AN is administratively enabled, it shall update the advertised capabilities as per the transceiver attached.
+- When the AN is administratively enabled, the orchagent shall automatically update the advertised capabilities of the port as per the transceiver attached.
-- When the LT is administratively enabled, it shall be activated on PAM4 link and de-activated for NRZ links.
+- When the AN is administratively enabled, the LT should be activated if appliable to the attached transceiver.
+- When the AN is administratively disabled, the LT should be disabled unless the standalone-link-training is administratively enabled.
+- When the standalone-link-training is administratively enabled, the LT will be enable if appliable to the attached transceiver, regardless of the AN configuration.
-- When the LT is administratively disabled, it shall be consistently deactivated.
+- When the standalone-link-training is administratively disabled, the LT will still be enable if AN is enabled, and the LT will be disabled if AN is disabled.
-- The LT should be de-activated when CDR is not available on the attached transceiver.

 ## 1.2 Configuration and Management Requirements